 as latinus which also means clear-minded.

-First found in Florence, with Brunetto Latini, a poet, scholar, and diplomat born in 1230.
+The surname latin was first found in Florence (Italian: Firenze), with Brunetto Latini, a poet, scholar, and diplomat born in 1230.
 In 1260 he became ambassador to the court of Alfonso X and while there he wrote his most famous work, entitled "Il Tesoro."
 He was also known for his stance in the Guelph political party.

 An examination into the immigration and passenger lists has discovered a number of people bearing the name latin:

-latin Settlers in the United States in the 17th Century
+latin Settlers in United States in the 17th Century